k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: higher level tourist player monsters spawning with eggs that could hatch S_ORC type monsters
 - Fix: giant crocodiles and their eggs
+- Goblin King feedback if the player is wielding Orcrist or Glamdring